 Warframe turned out to be the game Destiny was supposed to be.
 When it launched back in 2013 to a lukewarm reception, critics wrote off Warframe as an online action RPG with unrealized potential.
 Not a lot of people paid attention to it back then.
 Over the next five years, developer Digital Extremes has transformed it into a well-polished action game with something for everyone.
 Since then, a lot of Destiny and Destiny 2 players have jumped aboard and haven’t looked back.

 If you have played enough online games, you already know how harsh and unforgiving an online community can be.
 This is where Warframe is one step ahead of every other game.
 This is the nicest community I have ever come across.
 For a game so vast and complex, it's difficult to figure out everything on your own.
 That’s where the community comes in.
 They are always eager to help newbies out.

 Regular updates and expansions have ensured that players have something to do all the time.
 Even with all the new missions and planets to explore, you are bound to get bored.
-If you’re looking for a change, take a look at the list of some games like Warframe I have compiled for you.
+If you’re looking for a change, take a look at the list of some games similar to that Warframe I have compiled for you.

 Side Note: I’ll keep the Destiny series out of contention here since it doesn't provide any long-term engagement.